 In order to increase my walking I always make sure I set myself the challenge to walk 10,000 steps a day, which I have heard quite a few people do.
 This is just a great way to ensure I am walking even if I don’t have time to run or go to the gym.
 You can even have walking dates with your partner or friend dates.

 However, I especially love walking in Autumn because I love the colours, I love wrapping up and just love how fresh the air is.
 Plus I don’t feel like a sweaty mess which sometimes happens during the summer.
 Therefore, for walking my way through Autumn I thought it would be the perfect challenge to increase my steps and get outside.
 I do love a challenge.

 Also I love the fact that it can help motivate me when I need it the most.
 Yes there are dark and gloomy days and this can influence our work massively, but getting out for that walk can be the break that we need to refresh.

 So as I am walking my way through Autumn you join in too and let’s motivate each other towards a better future, and to looking after our health and well-being.

 Do you enjoy walking and how has it benefited your life?

-There we have it my walking through Autumn and I hope you all join in with me.
+There we have it this is my walking my way through Autumn and I hope you all join in with me!